UMAppClub/sem-break/GUIDE.md

-# App Club self-paced no-judgment learning for a productive semester break :D
+# Self-paced no-judgment learning for a productive semester break :D

 > ##### *this guide is brought to you by UM App Club, the tech community at University of Malaya, in Malaysia.*